floridop/MNXB11-fairytale/fairytale.md

 retired, leaving large acres of land as a desert, and only hills here and there where populated by living creatures, biological or not.

+Most of these creatures could survive with the least of water.

+The biomechanical ones would search for other energy sources depending on their design.

 Water powered energy was a thing of the past.
 Only the unresting sun and the terrible winds were left.